Dar Si Hmad Team :

 Abdellah manages all of DSH’s accounting and finances.
 He holds a degree from Ibn Zohr and is currently pursuing a Master’s degree.
 He has a background in management in large multinational companies, but is thrilled to be working for a small non-profit that values solidarity, support, and community development.

 Souad holds a BA in English from Ibn Zohr.
 Still a student at the University, Souad started teaching Arabic at DSH and did such an outstanding job that DSH hired her upon graduation.
 She teaches Moroccan colloquial Arabic and offers research and translation support at Dar Si Hmad.
-She manages many of DSH’s projects including the women’s empowerment project, the host-family program, and the RISE initiative.
-She is currently in Washington DC as part of an exchange program.
+She manages many of DSH’s projects including the Water School, the Women’s Engagement program, the host-family program, and the RISE initiative.
+In the fall of 2016 she completed a state department fellowship in Washington DC.

 Volunteers and Former Employees: